Rhyanskipworth/For_Employers/T-SQL/[3] SSRS.md

 # SSRS Web Portal

-View my SSRS Weblink -->  http://desktop-uid1jce/Reports/browse/

-Use account: DESKTOP-UID1JCE\ to edit the reports on a remote machine.
+View my SSRS Weblink -->  http://desktop-uid1jce/Reports/browse/ as DESKTOP-UID1JCE\ (User account to edit the reports on a remote machine.)